NEFSC/READ-SSB-Lee-reanalysis/README.md

 # Overview

 This contains code to download, subset, and minimally process netcdf4 data from NCEP NARR.
+Look here https://www.esrl.noaa.gov/psd/data/gridded/data.narr.html to learn about the data.

-There are unix BASH scripts to download (wget), subset (ncks), and stack (ncrcat).
-The BASH script can run all by itself.
-You can either put them on the network, CHMOD -774 them, and execute them.
-Or you can just copy/paste in fragments, like I often do.
-It's a short script.
+There are unix scripts to download (wget), subset (ncks), and stack (ncrcat) netcdf4 files.
+The scripts can run all by itself.
+1. Put them into you folder on the network
+2. chmod +x <your_script_name.sh" them to convert them to executable
+3. Execute them with "sh your_script_name.sh"

+If you can't chmod +x, then you can just copy/paste in fragments.
+I usually do this -- It's a short script.

 The netcdf4 data is pretty large, so the best plan is to run the BASH scripts on one of the NEFSC servers or somewhere else with a good network connection.